dasiths/SimpleEndpoints/README.md

     {
         // Other services go here

-        services.AddControllers((options) =>
-        {
+        services.AddControllers();
-            options.AddSimpleEndpointsRouting(); // This is required to translate endpoint names
+        services.AddSimpleEndpointsRouting(); // This is required to translate endpoint names }

-            // Optional: If you need to support Swashbuckle, you will need the "SimpleEndpoints.Swashbuckle" package too options.AddSwashbuckleCompatibilityForSimpleEndpoints(); // this is required to support Swashbuckle });
-    }
 ```

-5. Navigate to the url `https://localhost:port_number/simplemessage?message=world` and see the result.
+5. Navigate to the URL `https://localhost:port_number/simplemessage?message=world` and see the result.

 ---